Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Plane increasing binary trees

-\begin{rem} Now our underlying class of tree-shapes is the class of plane binary trees and no more the class of instead of P\'olya trees.
-Since the dominant singularity of the generating function of binary trees is $1/4$, we use henceforth $\log n$ as an abbreviation for the logarithm with respect to base $4$. \end{rem}
+\begin{rem} Now our underlying class of tree shapes is the class of plane binary trees and no more the class of P\'olya trees.
+Since the dominant singularity of the generating function of binary trees is $1/4$, we use henceforth $\log_4 n$, the logarithm with respect to base $4$. \end{rem}

 In order to estimate the first sum, we proceed analogously to Proposition~\ref{lem:estimate_sum1}. \begin{prop} Let $B(z)$ be the generating function associated to $\mathcal{B}$, of (unlabeled) binary trees, whose dominant singularity is~$1/4$.
 Then asymptotically when $n$ tends to infinity we have